Barnard's Star: Description

-Proxima Centauri is the closest star to the Sun at a position currently 4.24 light-years distant from it.
-However, despite Barnard's Star's even closer pass to the Sun in 11,800 CE, it will still not then be the nearest star, since by that time Proxima Centauri will have moved to a yet-nearer proximity to the Sun.
-At the time of the star's closest pass by the Sun, Barnard's Star will still be too dim to be seen with the naked eye, since its apparent magnitude will only have increased by one magnitude to about 8.5 by then, still being 2.5 magnitudes short of visibility to the naked eye.
+Proxima Centauri is the closest star to the Sun at a current position of 4.24 light-years away.
+However, despite Barnard's Star's projected nearer position in 11,800 CE, it will still not then be the solar system's nearest star—since by that time, Proxima Centauri will have moved to a yet-nearer proximity.
+At the time of the star's closest pass by the Sun, Barnard's Star will still be too dim to be seen with the naked eye—its apparent magnitude will only have increased by one magnitude to about 8.5, still being 2.5 magnitudes short for unaided human observation.

 Barnard's Star has a mass of about 0.16 solar masses, and a radius about 0.2 times that of the Sun.
-Thus, although Barnard's Star has roughly 150 times the mass of Jupiter, its radius is only roughly 2 times larger, due to its much higher density.
+Thus, although Barnard's Star has roughly 150 times the mass of Jupiter, its radius is only roughly twice as large, due to its much higher density.
 Its effective temperature is about 3,220 kelvin, and it has a luminosity of only 0.0034 solar luminosities.
 Barnard's Star is so faint that if it were at the same distance from Earth as the Sun is, it would appear only 100 times brighter than a full moon, comparable to the brightness of the Sun at 80 astronomical units.

 Barnard's Star has 10–32% of the solar metallicity.
 Metallicity is the proportion of stellar mass made up of elements heavier than helium and helps classify stars relative to the galactic population.
 Barnard's Star seems to be typical of the old, red dwarf population II stars, yet these are also generally metal-poor halo stars.
 While sub-solar, Barnard's Star's metallicity is higher than that of a halo star and is in keeping with the low end of the metal-rich disk star range; this, plus its high space motion, have led to the designation "intermediate population II star", between a halo and disk star.
 However, some recently published scientific papers have given much higher estimates for the metallicity of the star, very close to the Sun's level, between 75 and 125% of the solar metallicity.